How Much You Need to Live in Mexico as an Expat in 2022

 If you don’t want to leave Mexico every six months, it’s better to find a long-term visa.

-To qualify for a long-term visa, you have to prove to the Mexican government that you’re financially stable.
-Therefore, you need a monthly income of at least USD1,300.
+To qualify for a long-term visa, you have to prove to the Mexican Government that you’re financially stable.
+Therefore, you need a monthly income of at least US$1,946 for a temporary resident visa and US$3,243 per month for a permanent resident visa.

 Moreover, you can easily get a retirement visa in Mexico — and even get permanent residence status — without going through the temporary residency procedure.